The course helps to understand raising concerns in line with the GDC standards.

-If you achieve 80% or more, you will pass the course, and will receive a printable certificate to place in your CPD folder.
+If you achieve 80% or more, you will pass the course and receive a printable certificate to place in your CPD folder.

-If you do not pass, you will have the opportunity to review the content and take the assessment again when you feel confident.
+If you do not pass, you will have the opportunity to review the content and retake the assessment when you feel confident.

 This course aims to bring together information sources and provide guidance on how to respond when an individual has concerns about the health, performance or behaviour of a dental professional or the practice environment.